 Urea Pricing Policy Division

-- At present, there are 32 urea units in the country out of which 30 urea units use Natural Gas (using domestic gas/LNG/CBM) and remaining two urea units use Naphtha as feedstock.
+• At present, there are 32 urea units in the country out of which 31 urea units use Natural Gas (using domestic gas/LNG/CBM) and remaining one urea unitis using Gas and Naphtha as feedstock.

-- The MRP of urea is statutorily fixed by the Government of India and at present it is Rs.
-268 for a 50 Kg bag of urea/ Rs.
+• The MRP of urea is statutorily fixed by the Government of India and at present it is Rs.
 242 for a 45 kg bag of urea which includes Rs.
 354/MT as dealer margin for private traders/PSUs/Cooperatives and Rs.
 50/MT which is paid to retailers for acknowledging the receipt and reporting the stock in mFMS (iFMS) as additional incentive.
-The MRP is exclusive of taxes and charges toward neem coating.
+The MRP is exclusive of taxes and charges towards neem coating.
 The difference between the delivered cost of fertilizers at farm gate and MRP payable by the farmer is given as subsidy to the fertilizer manufacturer/importer by the Government of India.

-- The following policies regarding subsidy payment to urea units were in place since 2003:
+• The following policies regarding subsidy payment to urea units are in place since 2003:

 i.
 New Pricing Scheme (NPS) - I for the period from 01.04.2003 to 31.03.2004.